 “You believe people should like and respect you for who you are.
 You believe what you produce should naturally excite people, after all, you spent a lot of effort on making it.
 But others see none of this, as another person you either entice curiosity, or indifference and even hostility.”

 - Create rivalries for attention.
-Put simply, we value attention more if we have to work to obtain it and we are attracted to things that other people want.
-This starts with our parents affection, sibling rivalry and continues throughout our lives.
+Put simply, we value attention more if we have to work to obtain it.
+And we are attracted to things that other people want.
+This starts with our parent’s affection through sibling rivalry and continues throughout our lives.
 When we see things or people desired by other people, it creates a deep want in us.
 Learn how to show that you are desired by other people and that people have to compete for your attention.

 Category: Marketing General